qbicsoftware/postman-cli/README.md

 ### How to filter files by suffix
 Both the `download` and the `list` command allow you to filter files by their suffix.
 The suffixes provided are not case-sensitive.
 `.TXT` and `.txt` will have the same effect.
 Multiple suffixes can be provided separated by a comma.
-A suffix does not have to be the file ending but can be any substring from the end of a files name.
+A suffix does not have to be the file ending but can be any substring from the end of a file's name.

 If you only want to download `fastq` and `fastq.gz` files you can run postman with
 ```bash